Notothenia microlepidota: Description

 Notothenia microlepidota juveniles have a silvery appearance and their caudal fin is clearly forked.
 The adults have a less obviously forked caudal fin.
 The colour of the body is silver, yellow and reddish-brown.
 The body is covered in very small scales and there are two lateral lines which have a considerable overlap.
-The shortbased first dorsal fin has 6-7 spines, the second dorsal fin has 27-28 soft rays while the nal fin has 23-24 soft rays.
+The shortbased first dorsal fin has 6-7 spines, the second dorsal fin has 27-28 soft rays while the anal fin has 23-24 soft rays.
 This species attains a maximum total length of 70 cm.

 Distribution and habitat

 Notothenia microlepidota is restricted to New Zealand and Macquarie Island in the southwestern Pacific Ocean.
 They have been found in depths of a few metres off Campbell Island and have been trawled at 1000 m offshore.